jharini/booknotes/system-design/system-design-interview/chapter27/README.md

 ## Non-functional requirements
  * Reliability and fault-tolerance.
 Failed payments need to be carefully handled
  * A reconciliation between internal and external systems needs to be setup.
+The process asynchronously verifies that the payment information across these systems is consistent.

 ## Back-of-the-envelope estimation
-The system needs to process 1mil transactions per day, which is 10 transactions per second.
+The system needs to process 1 mil transactions per day, which is 10 transactions per second.(10^6 transactions/10^5 seconds per day)

 This is not a high throughput for any database system, so it's not the focus of this interview.